 Dogecoin is one of the biggest cryptocurrencies with great market capitalization.
 Though there are no major changes or development on the site, it still has an active community of miners and 24-hour trading volumes.
 The miners still prefer Dogecoin over other scrypt cryptocurrencies because the Dogecoin hash rate is roughly 150 TH/s currently, just below the Litecoin (LTC) hash rate of 170 TH/s.
 This allows the miners to merge-mine both cryptocurrencies simultaneously as merge mining Dogecoin multiplies benefits.

 Investing in Dogecoin

 Similar to any other currencies, the value of Dogecoin depends on the market.
+Therefore go and view DOGE price prediction to know further updates.
 Since the values can be fleeting, one needs to weigh the risks in buying and selling the cryptocurrencies.
 Dogecoin is also quite similar to Bitcoin.
 Hence, the factors to consider before investing are: